Reliable Detection of Doppelg\"angers based on Deep Face Representations: Doppelgänger Detection

-The aforementioned processing steps are applied to pairs of target and source images of same gender.
+The aforementioned processing steps are applied to pairs of target and source images.
 For the source and target images, frontal pose, relatively neutral facial expression (\eg closed mouth), and similar sample quality are assured, \cf figure~\ref{fig:morph_example}.
-During training, synthetically generated doppelgänger pairs are used together with unaltered pairs of face images of the same subject which represent mated comparison trails.
-Generated doppelgänger pairs are only used in the training stage, \ie the use of synthetically generated images in both training and testing is deliberately avoided in order to prevent the classifier from detecting any sort of overfitting towards potential artefacts introduced by the morphing process.
+During training, synthetically generated doppelgänger pairs are used together with mated comparison trails, \ie unaltered pairs of face images of the same subject.
+Generated doppelgänger pairs are only used in the training stage, \ie the use of synthetically generated images in both training and testing is deliberately avoided in order to prevent the classifier from any sort of overfitting towards potential artefacts introduced by the morphing process.